 - Let the mixture cook and reduce for about 45 minutes to an hour (keep your eyes on it).

 - After 45 minutes or so it will be thick and syrup-like.

 - Remove from heat and add in vanilla and salt.

 - Let cool to at least room temperature before using.

 For the coquito

 - Combine raw cashews with half cup of water in a blender.
 Blend on high until frothy and creamy.
 Voila you have CASHEW CREAM!
 BOOM!

-- Add the rest of your ingredients to your blender.
+- Add the rest of your ingredients (yes, this means your homemade condensed milk) to your blender.